IMF says Italy on long path to economic turnaround

 "Maintaining the momentum for reform in Italy will be important to address underlying structural weaknesses and revive growth," the IMF said.

-It also encouraged further flexibility on rules governing the job market, while praising Monti's labour reform.
+It also encouraged further flexibility on rules governing the job market, while praising Monti's labor reform.

 "Absent shocks, (economic) recovery will take hold in early 2013, led by a modest pickup in exports, but will lag the rest of the region," the IMF's report said, but added: "The risks to the outlook are on the downside, stemming mainly from an intensification of the euro area crisis."